Unhel

 Unhel is a city in Ujjain district in the Malwa region in the Indian state of Madhya Pradesh.

 Administration

 Unhel is a tehsil and a Nagar Panchayat.
 Unhel city is divided into 15 wards.

 Demographics

-As of 2011 Unhel had a population of 14,774 of which 8,000 were males while 6,774 were females.
+As of 2026 Unhel had a population of 25000 and surrounding villages joining 2000 more around towns periphery.

-children age 0-6 numbered 1886, 12.77% of the total.
 The female sex ratio was of 968 against state average of 931.
 The child sex ratio was around 907, compared to the state average of 918.
 Literacy rate is 72.65%, higher than the state average of 69.32%.
 Male literacy was around 83.08% while female literacy was 61.98%.

 Unhel has 2,582 houses supplied by water and sewerage.
 It is authorized to build roads and impose taxes on properties under its jurisdiction.